Margery0011/ML-projects/README.md

 ## To predict the probability and the level of Dementia, this problem is formulated as a binary classification (CDR = 0, CDR >0)and a multiclass problem(CDR = 0, CDR = 0.5 ,CDR = 1)

-- Input: different clinical features
+- Input: Different clinical features
 - Output: CDR values
 - Program language: Python (sklearn)
 - Code:[repiratory](https://github.com/Margery0011/Predicting-Probability-and-the-Level-of-Dementia-Using-Machine-Learning-Models)